Water is essential for people and the things we grow, but also hard to access and distribute in settings far removed from the utility grid.

 The Nuts and Bolts of Solar Powered Pumps

-There are two main components to a solar-powered pump system: solar panel arrays for collecting energy from the sun, and the mechanical pump for moving water.
+There are two main components to a solar powered pump: solar panel arrays for collecting the sun’s energy, and the mechanical pump for moving water.

-To make the most of solar’s potential, it’s important to understand how solar water-pumping systems function.
+To make the most of solar’s potential, it’s essential to understand how solar water-pumping systems function.
 Let’s start with the sun.

 Solar Energy Basics

 Every solar setup starts with photovoltaic cells.
 The cells are what produce electricity from solar radiation.
-Many photovoltaic cells are connected to make a solar panel.
-These panels can be connected to create a solar array.
+Many photovoltaic cells are linked to make a solar panel, and several panels operating together make a solar array.

-Solar panels generate direct current (D/C) as opposed to the alternating current (A/C) that is used in households.
-The amount of power produced by a system is dependent on the materials of the cells, the size of the panels, and the number of panels in an array.
+Solar panels generate direct current (D/C) instead of the alternating current (A/C) used in households.
+The amount of power produced by a system is dependent on the type of cells, the panel size, and the number of panels in an array.

 The power from solar panels is rated in watts.
-A watt is a unit of power used to describe energy output or demand for electrical fixtures.
+A watt is a unit to describe energy output or demand for electrical fixtures.
 You might be familiar with this concept for everyday household gadgets such as a 60-watt incandescent lightbulb.

-For solar systems, watts refer to supply.
+For solar systems, watts refer to supply or solar panel capacity.
 Individual panels come in an assortment of wattages, anywhere from tiny 50-watt to whopping 400-watt panels.

-The output of each panel is not as important as the total output of all the panels used in an array.
+The output of each panel is not as important as the total output of the array.
 For instance, a 300-watt array can be made using three 100-watt panels, two 150-watt panels, or one 300-watt panel.

 In short, solar panels are the power supply for pumping water.